Easy Homemade Lotion Bars

 So one way to “find” more time to do these things is to cut back on those recreational things that take time but don’t add much value, such as TV.
 A good thing about TV is how it’s an experience the entire family can share.
-However, gardening and cooking and making homemade things are shared activities that contribute value and wonderful interactive opportunities.
+However, gardening and cooking and making homemade things can be shared activities that contribute value and wonderful interactive opportunities.

-Home crafting things is an experience we can share with family and friends, and in doing so, we build memories far beyond sharing about a TV show we watched.
+Home crafting is an experience we can share with family and friends, and in doing so, we build memories far beyond sharing about a TV show we watched.

 Americans spend a lot of time and money shuttling kids to all kinds of after school sports and class events.
-From little league to soccer, dance to music lessons, these are all beneficial things, however of all the kids in special extracurricular programs, it’s an exceptionally small percentage who actually go on to do anything in life with that skill.
+From little league to soccer, dance to music lessons, these are all beneficial things.
+However of all the kids in special extracurricular programs, it’s an exceptionally small percentage who actually go on to do anything in life with that skill.
 In fact often times all of these “privileged” recreational pursuits just add unnecessary time and money stress to family life with rushing to expensive lessons, fast food dinners grabbed in the car on the way to and from, and no time during the week for family time.
 So…

 Slow down… you move too fast.
 You’ve got to make this feeling last.